Sight Unseen (play): Productions

 Stephen Rowe (Jonathan Waxman), Randy Oglesby (Nick), Elizabeth Norment (Patricia) and Sabina Weber (Grete).

 The Off-Broadway production by the Manhattan Theatre Club opened on January 7, 1992 at the company's Stage II, where it ran for 103 performances.
 It transferred to the Orpheum Theatre, running for an additional 190 performances.
 Michael Bloom directed a cast that included Dennis Boutsikaris as Jonathan, Deborah Hedwall as Patricia, and Jon De Vries as Nick.
 Laura Linney appeared in the small supporting role of Grete, a young German journalist.
 Lou Liberatore replaced Boutsikaris and Margaret Colin replaced Hedwall later in the run.

-Margulies won the 1991-92 Obie Award for Best New American Play, and Boutsikaris and Headwall received the 1991-1992 Obie Award, Performance.
+Margulies won the 1991-92 Obie Award for Best New American Play, and Boutsikaris and Hedwall received the 1991-1992 Obie Award, Performance.
 Linney won the Theatre World Award.
 Margulies was a finalist for the 1992 Pulitzer Prize for Drama, and was nominated for the Outer Critics Circle Award for Best Off-Broadway Play, and the John Gassner Award, presented to a new American playwright.

 The play was produced at the Long Wharf Theatre, New Haven, Connecticut, in November 1993, directed by John Tillinger.

 The play was revived on Broadway in a Manhattan Theatre Club production at the Biltmore Theatre, running from May 25, 2004 to July 25, 2004, for 70 performances.
 Directed by Daniel J. Sullivan the cast included Ben Shenkman as Jonathan, Laura Linney as Patricia, and Byron Jennings as Nick.
 Linney was nominated for the 2004 Tony Award for Best Performance by a Leading Actress in a Play and the Drama Desk Award for Outstanding Actress in a Play.

 Ben Brantley of The New York Times wrote:

 Mr. Margulies, the author of The Loman Family Picnic and Dinner With Friends, has never been merely a satirist.
 His plays are usually about how time and memory transform feelings, relationships and the perception of the past.
 In scrambling chronology to consider the life and losses of Jonathan Waxman, Sight Unseen becomes a commentary on the sacrifices entailed in getting older and getting ahead.